-The moment Marvel Comics fans around country have been waiting for is almost here.
-A brand new land built around Marvel’s Avengers franchise, Avengers Campus, opens June 4, 2021 at Disney California Adventure Park in the Disneyland Resort.
+Marvel Comics fans have been waiting a long time to see their favorite characters get a permanent place in the US Disney parks.
+Finally that moment is here!
+A brand new land built around Marvel’s Avengers franchise, Avengers Campus, opened June 4, 2021 at Disney California Adventure Park in the Disneyland Resort.

-I just went into Avengers Campus for a media preview to see the Super Hero attractions, characters, and entertainment as well as to sample a lot of the new food.
-Plus, I investigated all the details so I can bring you the very best tips to make the most of your time in the land and avoid stumbling points that may trip up others.
+After getting a sneak peak at Avengers Campus for a media preview before it opened that first summer summer, I’ve now returned to the land many times during normal park days to see all the Super Hero attractions, characters, entertainment, and food.
+Operations within the land have changed several times in the last many months.
+So I’ve also been testing out new strategies and investigating all the details to bring you the very best tips to make the most of your time in the land and avoid stumbling points that may trip up others.

 What is the verdict on all things Avengers Campus at Disneyland?
 Read on to find out.